Creole cuisine

 Ceviche is a representative dish of the Creole cuisine in different coastal regions in Latin America.

 Creole cuisine (cuisine créole; culinária crioula; cocina criolla) is a cuisine style born in colonial times, from the fusion between African, European and pre-Columbian traditions.
 Creole is a term that refers to those of European origin who were born in the New World and have adapted to it (melting pot).
 According to Norwegian anthropologist Thomas Hylland Eriksen, "a Creole society (...) is based wholly or partly on the mass displacement of people who were, often involuntarily, uprooted from their original home, shedding the main features of their social and political organisations on the way, brought into sustained contact with people from other linguistic and cultural areas and obliged to develop, in creative and improvisational ways, new social and cultural forms in the new land, drawing simultaneously on traditions from their respective places of origin and on impulses resulting from the encounter."

 Creole cuisine is found in different regions of the world that were previously European colonies.
-Creole food can be found in Louisiana (United States), Cuba, Brazil, Peru, the French Antilles, French Guiana, Réunion (France), Mauritius, Jamaica and the Dominican Republic (Caribbean), Mexico, Annobón (Equatorial Guinea), Sierra Leone, Liberia, Cape Verde, and others.
+Creole food can be found in Louisiana (United States), Cuba, Brazil, Peru, the French Antilles, French Guiana, Réunion (France), Mauritius, Jamaica and the Dominican Republic (Caribbean), Mexico, Annobón (Equatorial Guinea), Sierra Leone, Liberia, Cape Verde, Haiti and others.
 In each region, Creole cuisine has adapted to local products (so there is no "single" Creole cuisine); however, they share certain features in common: